sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 Most important things I've done outside the commits are:
 - Set up a Digital Ocean server for our Node App: http://meesterproef.directzichtbaar.nl
 - Set up a Digital Ocean server for our MongoDB database.
-- Set up a Digital Ocean server for the Jenkins: http://95.85.1.96:8080
+- Set up a Digital Ocean server for Continuous Integration with Jenkins: http://95.85.1.96:8080

 ### 0 - Main contributions in GitHub
 See my total commits below:
 ![Contributions](readme/contributions.png)

-Throughout this project I continuously tried to keep the app clean, fixed the flow in a logical order when it went messy, and added some important functionalities.
-I also was responsible for the Tournaments overview page and the single Tournament page.

 A list of all my commits I've done to contribute to this project:

 [List with all my commits](https://github.com/strexx/Ultimate-Frisbee-App/commits?author=sennykalidien)

+*I've started this project by setting up Node.JS, created and constantly updated the GULP file and brainstormed about the flow of the app (server side & client side).
+Throughout the project I continuously tried to keep the app clean, fixed the flow in a logical order when it became messy, and added some important functionalities.*

+Other big contributions:
+- Fixed modules (see modules folder) for Node.js.
+- I was mainly responsible responsible for the Tournaments overview page and the single Tournament page.
+- I also implemented BEM in the last week of the project.

-Branches I was mainly responsible for or active in:
+Branches I was mainly responsible for or mostly active in:

 [feature/bem](https://github.com/strexx/Ultimate-Frisbee-App/commits/feature/bem)
 [feature/performance](https://github.com/strexx/Ultimate-Frisbee-App/commits/feature/performance)